Volunteers and Health and Safety

 - understand and are able to appropriately respond to matters concerning their health and safety.

-Volunteers who are undertaking field work and associated activities must complete the Volunteer Engagement Form (PDF 303KB)
+Volunteers who undertake any work or activities (other than field trips) must complete the Volunteer Engagement Form (PDF 303KB) .

 - The University will consult with its volunteers so far as is reasonably practicable.

 - Schools/Portfolio areas engaging volunteers are responsible for developing and implementing processes for consulting with their volunteer workers.

 - Consultation may include the involvement of an elected Health Safety Representative where appropriate.

 - Volunteers are not covered by Workers Compensation insurance in activities associated with their voluntary position.